 - Not insolvent under administration; and

-- Not a care worker, a health provider or an accommodation provider for the principal.
+- Not a care worker, a health provider or an accommodation provider for you.

 Who should I choose?

-In deciding who your attorney should be, it is essential to consider these queries;
+So when you are deciding who your attorney should be, consider the following factors:

 - Is the individual 18 years or older?